Yoga For Heart Health: What Are the Benefits?

 Yoga Can Support Your Heart and Mind

 After all, the foundations of yoga lie in breath and mindfulness.
 The practice itself is a series of intentional movements largely guided by your breath, allowing you to flow seamlessly from one pose to the next.
-For some, practicing yoga helps them bolster their self-confidence, as it helps them develop inner strength, self-awareness, and gratitude.
+For some, practising yoga helps them bolster their self-confidence, as it helps them develop inner strength, self-awareness and gratitude.

-From a physical standpoint, practicing yoga regularly may improve your health in the following ways:
+From a physical standpoint, practising yoga regularly may improve your health in the following ways:

 - Managing blood pressure levels